eastkite00/IST495/README.md

 ## Example
 finviz.csv and news_2024-07-27_to_2024-07-28.numbers are example output files used in Financial_News_Sentiment_Analysis.md for model evaluation

-## Contributing

-We welcome contributions to enhance this project!
-Here’s how you can contribute:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Commit your changes
-5. Push to the branch
-6. Open a pull request

-Please ensure your code adheres to our coding standards and include tests where applicable.

 ## Contact Information

-For any questions or suggestions, please contact the project maintainers:
+For any questions or suggestions, please contact the project maintainer:

 - [Dongyeon Kang](mailto:danny379k@gmail.com)